-The Difference Between Value Analysis and Value Engineering
+The Difference Between Value Analysis (VA) and Value Engineering (VE)

-Value Analysis and Value Engineering (VA/VE) are systematic processes that optimize the value of a product or service by lowering costs and increasing benefits.
-Value Engineering is applied at the beginning of the product development process during the design stage, while Value Analysis is performed after a product has been produced.
+Value Analysis (VA) and Value Engineering (VE) are systematic processes that optimize the value of a product or service.
+Both lower costs and increase benefits.
+Value Engineering (VE) applies at the beginning design stage of product development.
+While Value Analysis (VA) applies after a product gets manufactured.

-What Is Value Engineering and Why is it Important?
+What Is Value Engineering (VE) and Why is it Important?

-The goal of VE is to engineer a great design that minimizes costs and improves functionality and/or quality to benefit both the manufacturer and the end user.
+The goal of Value Engineering is minimizing costs and improving functionality and/or quality.
+VE benefits both the manufacturer and the end user.

-During the Value Engineering process, several areas are analyzed by a team of cross-functional engineers.
+During the VE process, a team of cross-functional experts analyze several areas.
 The VE team studies the materials, processes, transportation, plants, equipment, sourcing, and standards.
 They identify the main elements of the new product.
 Then they analyze the functions of each element and discover areas of avoidable costs.

-What Is Value Analysis and Why is it Important?
+What Is Value Analysis (VA) and Why is it Important?

 VA applies problem-solving methods to increase the value of existing products or services.
 It reduces costs, improves function, and/or boosts quality.
 VA evaluates the costs, functions, components, design aspects, manufacturability, and assembly of the product.
-Unnecessary costs are identified and eliminated while maintaining the utility of the product.
+VA removes unnecessary costs while maintaining the utility of the product.

-During the VA process, engineers employ a technique called functional analysis.
-The product is broken down into a number of assemblies.
-The function for each assembly is identified and costs are aligned to each one.
+During the VA process, engineers use a technique called functional analysis.
+They break down the product into many assemblies and then identify the function for each assembly and align costs to each one.

-The VA team brainstorms cost-reducing alternatives to improve the value of the product for the manufacturer and the end user.
+The VA team brainstorms cost-reducing alternatives.
+They work to improve the value of the product for the manufacturer and the end user.
 VA encourages innovation.
-Cost reduction ideas are not limited by the existing design and ideas to enhance various types of value at a lower cost are explored.
+Cost reduction ideas are not limited by the existing design.
+They explore new ideas to enhance value at a lower cost.

-Value Analysis is an important exercise for several reasons.
-It can lead to significant cost-savings in materials and labor which directly impacts the bottom line.
+VA is an important exercise for several reasons.
+It can lead to significant cost-savings in materials and labor.
+This directly impacts the bottom line.
 By reducing material costs, inventory costs are also reduced.
-When labor costs are lowered, capacity is freed up for other revenue-generating opportunities.
+By lowering labor costs, capacity is freed up for other revenue-generating opportunities.

 Value Analysis and Value Engineering Examples

-Let’s look at some real-life examples of what these optimizing processes look like.
-As a product development, engineering, and manufacturing technology firm—DISHER has helped hundreds of manufacturers with VA/VE initiatives.
+Let’s look at some real-life examples of these optimizing processes.
+DISHER has helped hundreds of manufacturers with VAVE initiatives.

 An Example of Value Analysis:

-An automotive client came to DISHER for some Value Analysis around an existing floor console.
+An automotive supplier came to DISHER for VA work on an existing floor console.
 They wanted to reduce the cost and weight while maintaining the quality and functionality.

-DISHER conducted primary research to determine the top five items’ people placed in their floor console, the features or comforts they would like in their console, and current features or functions that were not useful in their console.
+DISHER conducted primary research.
+We determined the top five items people placed in their floor console.
+We discovered what features or comforts they would like in their console.
+And we learned what current features or functions were not useful in their console.

-DISHER also conducted secondary research to analyze the floor consoles of the top 25 selling cars currently on the market.
-We also benchmarked futuristic automotive technologies, new design concepts from other industries, and hi-tech materials from a variety of sources for ideation inspiration.
+DISHER also conducted secondary research by first analyzing the floor consoles of the top 25 selling cars currently on the market.
+Then we benchmarked futuristic automotive technologies.
+After that, we researched new design concepts from other industries and studied hi-tech materials from a variety of sources for ideation inspiration.

-DISHER’s cross-functional VA team conducted a Whiteboard Wednesday brainstorming event to explore potential cost and weight-reduction processes.
-DISHER identified items such as using fewer PCBs, shorter or fewer wire harnesses, reducing the number of fasteners, reducing the amount of material, increasing the tolerance of parts and pieces of the subcomponents, and redesigning the parts to use less materials.
+DISHER’s cross-functional VA team conducted a Whiteboard Wednesday.
+Our brainstorming event explored potential cost and weight-reduction processes.
+We identified items such as using fewer PCBs, shorter or fewer wire harnesses, reducing the number of fasteners, reducing the amount of material, increasing the tolerance of parts and pieces of the subcomponents, and redesigning the parts to use less materials.

-DISHER’s VA team developed the top 24 concepts were developed further by the VA team comprised of industrial designers, conceptual engineers, mechanical engineers, and subject matter experts.
+DISHER’s VA team developed the top 24 concepts further.
+Our team included industrial designers, conceptual engineers, mechanical engineers, and subject matter experts.
 We delivered a summary of our innovative ideas for continued exploration.

 An Example of Value Engineering:

-A furniture client approached DISHER with the need to design a new mixed-material transitional seating line for the fast-casual market.
-They wanted to design furniture that not only had the right form and function, but furniture that was optimized for their current manufacturing processes and supply chain partnerships.
+A furniture OEM approached DISHER with a VE problem.
+They needed to design a new mixed-material seating line for the fast-casual market.
+They wanted the right form and function.
+And they wanted to optimize the new furniture with current manufacturing processes and supply chain partnerships.

-During the ideation phase, industrial designers and conceptual engineers sketched dozens of possibilities, exploring a variety of materials, forms, functions, colors, and trends.
+During the ideation phase, industrial designers and conceptual engineers sketched dozens of possibilities.
+We explored a variety of materials, forms, functions, colors, and trends.
 DISHER analyzed the concepts based on the assembly processes, manufacturing feasibility, and design consistency.

-The top design ideas with our client.
+DISHER vetted the top design ideas with our client.
 We analyzed the costs, materials, functionality, form, manufacturability, and sustainability.
 Based on the data, we became unified in a clear direction.

-Our client successfully launched five new seating lines and two new table lines.
-The furniture is not only high quality, comfortable, and aesthetically pleasing but profitable and sustainable.
+Our client launched five new seating lines and two new table lines with great success.
+The furniture is not only high quality, comfortable, and good looking—but profitable and sustainable.

-DISHER offers both Value Analysis and Value Engineering services for manufacturers, suppliers, and entrepreneurs.
+DISHER offers both VA and VE services for manufacturers, suppliers, and entrepreneurs.

-Our product development team incorporates Value Engineering methodologies into every stage of our design process.
+Our product development team incorporates VE into every stage of the design process.

-Our manufacturing tech experts advise clients on Value Analysis techniques to optimize outcomes on existing products and manufacturing systems.
+The manufacturing tech experts apply VA techniques for existing products and manufacturing systems.

-Our goal with VA/VE initiatives is to help our clients achieve higher levels of performance, productivity, and profitability with their products and services.
-We are motivated every day to Make a Positive Difference with our customers and leave this world better than we found it.
+Our goal is to help you achieve higher levels of performance, productivity, and profitability.
+We want to Make a Positive Difference with you and leave this world better than we found it.
+It’s our mission.

-We would love to equip your team with a proven process and practical tools that will boost innovation, reduce costs, and help you stay competitive in the market.
+We would love to equip your team with a proven VAVE process.
+Our practical tools will help you stay competitive and sustainable.